vsmicrogenomics/Pathway-Feature-Identification/README.md

 ## Acknowledgements

-This script is designed for analyzing microbial genomic data, identifying antimicrobial resistance-associated pathways using KEGG data, and applying logistic regression for feature selection.
+This script is designed for analyzing microbial genomic data, identifying antimicrobial resistance-associated pathways using KEGG data, and applying logistic regression for feature selection.We would like to acknowledge the developers of MicrobeAnnotator for their contribution to microbial genomics research.
+MicrobeAnnotator is a valuable resource for genome annotation, and its documentation is available in the BMC Bioinformatics article: [MicrobeAnnotator: a user-friendly, comprehensive microbial genome annotation pipeline](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03940-5).
 We acknowledge the developers of KEGG for their valuable resource in pathway analysis.
 KEGG documentation is available at KEGG website.

 ## Citation